-There was no major customer who contributed 10% or more of the total revenue of the Group for the year ended 31 December 2021 and 2020.
+There was no major customer who contributed 10% or more of the total revenue of the Group for the years ended 31 December 2022 and 2021.

 (e) Geographical information

 The Group's operations are primarily located in the PRC.
 The non-current assets of the Group are primarily located in the PRC.
 Accordingly, no analysis by geographical basis is presented.